 Sapele vs Walnut Cutting Board

 Black walnut and English walnut are also good options for cutting boards.
-It gives the appearance of rich, dark chocolate, brown color.
+It gives the appearance of rich, dark chocolate, and brown color.
 At 1010 on the Janka Scale.
 It is not as hard as the Sapele but it is good for the cutting board.
 It gives high durability and a high-contrast feel.